schuyler/sim2075/events/financial/Chinese Economic Crisis.md

 - Reduced capacity for sustained conflict

 **Factors increasing probability**:
-- Nationalist distraction from economic failure
+- Nationalist distraction from economic failure (historical pattern: regimes under domestic pressure turn to external conflicts)
-- "Window closing" logic (act before further weakness)
+- "Window closing" logic (act before further weakness erodes capabilities)
-- Military pressure as regime legitimacy substitute
+- Military pressure as regime legitimacy substitute when economic performance fails
-- Hardliner faction gains from crisis
+- Hardliner faction gains influence from crisis; reformers discredited

-**Net assessment**: Model as ±0.5% with high uncertainty; could go either direction depending on leadership response.
+**Net assessment: +0.4% with high uncertainty**

+We assign a small positive effect because the historical pattern of nationalist mobilization during domestic crises is strong, and CCP legitimacy is unusually tied to performance metrics that a crisis would undermine.
+The "rally around the flag" dynamic is well-documented across authoritarian regimes facing internal stress.

+However, uncertainty is high because this depends heavily on leadership faction dynamics, crisis severity, and international context.
+A Hard Landing branch (with severe political stress) might see +1.0% or higher; a Reform Breakthrough branch might see -0.5% (successful reform reduces need for nationalist distraction).

 ### Triggered By (Probability Increases)